spencerbug/sdr_min/docs/design/environment.md

 **Rendering:** small RGB-D patch; optional normals from G-buffer.

+**Environment:** default scene is the `void_black.glb` shell positioned at the origin with a single YCB object resting on an invisible table plane.
+Lighting is neutral to emphasise object albedo.

 **Evaluation hooks:** facet depth/normal ground-truth extracted at the same pose for reconstruction loss/eval.

 ---